gwDistSys15/hw2-phanikishoreg-xuchangle-hw2/README.md

 Ex:
 $java ConvServer 9998
 ```
-To convert from Inches to Centimetres, use the following input format: (same as described by Professor)
+To convert between Inches and Centimetres, use the following input format: (same as described by Professor)
 ```
 cm in <value><\n>
 or